nsls2omf/xmf/README.md

     <img src="python/docs/_static/logo.png" alt="xmf_logo" width="400"/>
 </p>

-In this document, we will introduce the modules and functionalities of XMF in Python and MATLAB.
+In the documentation [text](https://nsls2omf.github.io/xmf/), we introduce the modules and functionalities of XMF in Python and MATLAB.

 # Framework